Product Version: 6.5.0.0

-Ensuring the resolution of Windows Update issues is imperative, as Saner CVEM relies on Windows update-related services and APIs for downloading and installing patches.
+Ensuring the resolution of Windows Update issues is imperative, as Saner CVEM relies on Windows Update-related services and APIs to download and install patches effectively.
+This article outlines several troubleshooting steps and solutions to address Windows Update issues on affected devices.

 1. Remove WSUS Registry Entries

-For devices with WSUS registry entries enabled, deploy or manually execute the following registry script:
+Devices configured with WSUS registry entries may experience communication issues with the Microsoft Update server.
+To resolve this, deploy or manually execute the following registry script:

 "WUServer"=-